-UBUNTU Health is providing specialty care for children with without access to health care.
+UBUNTU Health is providing specialty care for children without access to health care.

 To provide access to life-saving health care and consistent follow up for children that would otherwise fall through the cracks.
 Through the work of our team in Kenya and our partners in the US, we are fighting to ensure that all children have a place to turn and that the cycle of poverty doesn't prevent a child from having a childhood.